wolfgangj/okami/README.md

 * No closures
 * No local variables
 * Only you and the machine having an intelligent conversation to solve problems. :-)

+Oh, and we actually have some nice libraries, don't use them.
+Unless you are sure they actually make your life better.

 ## Requirements